The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Introduction

 From the experimental viewpoint, an important case to study is a moving quark in an expanding plasma where, local thermal equilibrium has been attained.
 It can be generated in the time interval between thermalization and hadronization, after scattering of two massive nuclei \cite{Kolb:2003dz}.
 In this time interval, the excited matter is expanding and cooling down such that at any point, hydrodynamic description is valid and therefore, dynamics of the expansion can be described by the corresponding equations of motion \cite{Banerjee:2011tg}.
 Beforehand AdS/CFT, there was not any theoretical approach to study the hydrodynamic regime in strongly coupled field theories.
 In fact, AdS/CFT has opened a new window to research: study of CFT hydrodynamic from gravity.
 First efforts in this context were made by \cite{Policastro:2002se,Policastro:2002tn} which were confirmation of existence of the hydrodynamic regime in a $\mathcal{N} =4$ SYM gauge theory.
 In another remarkable development, Janik and Peschanski found an asymptotic gravity dual to the hydrodynamical flow in QGP, namely Bjorken flow, from a nonlinear derivation \cite{Janik:2005zt}.
 In 2007, BHMR introduced the full version of fluid/gravity duality \cite{Bhattacharyya:2008jc} in which, they showed that there is a one to one map between fluid dynamical flows of a CFT on the boundary with the long wavelength perturbations of the AdS black brane in the bulk.

-It is natural to investigate the quark motion in a dynamical flow as a phenomenological problem related to the QGP experiments.
-In this direction, the drag force exerted on a quark moving in Bjorken flow has been computed in \cite{Giecold:2009wi} and later in \cite{Stoffers:2011fx}.
+It may be interesting to investigate the drag force exerted on a quark in a fluid dynamical flow as a phenomenological problem related to QGP experiments.
+In this direction, the drag force exerted on a quark moving through Bjorken flow was first computed in \cite{Giecold:2009wi} and later in \cite{Stoffers:2011fx}.
 In these works, Bjorken fluid has been considered as an ideal fluid.
 To be more precise, one can go further in the hydrodynamic expansion and study the viscous effects.
-For example, by applying the gravity set up found in \cite{Heller:2008fg}, it is possible to compute the drag force exerted on a quark moving in viscous Bjorken fluid.
+For instance, the gravity set up introduced in \cite{Heller:2008fg}, may be exciting to such investigation in Bjorken fluid.
+Although the perturbative method given in \cite{Heller:2008fg} is clear, perturbatively solving the string in this background seems so hard.

-As discussed, fluid/gravity correspondence maps each long wavelength perturbation around an AdS black brane to a hydrodynamical flow on the boundary of AdS.
+As discussed above, fluid/gravity correspondence maps each long wavelength perturbation around an AdS black brane to a hydrodynamical flow on the boundary of AdS.
 Apart from sketching the mentioned map, a key point in fluid/gravity duality is that it provides a perturbative technology to find the regular solutions in AdS space.
 Similarly, based on fluid/gravity duality, we construct a perturbative procedure to find the classical string solution in the long wavelength perturbed AdS background.
 The choice of coordinates has a key role in constructing our perturbative procedure.
 We exploit the Eddington-Finkelstein coordinates in which the extension of the string in the boundary directions is finite.
 It is in contrast to the coordinates systems taken in \cite{Gubser:2006bz,Herzog:2006gh} where, the embedding of the string has an infinite extension in the boundary spatial directions.
-This delicate point is the origin of our perturbative procedure.
+This delicate point is one of our motivations to construct the perturbative procedure given introduced in this paper.